monte-language/monte/docs/source/design.rst

 arbitrary numbers of processes or machines, and a well-defined concurrency system that simplifies and streamlines the task of writing event-driven code.

 Monte has one parallel primitive: the **vat**.
+Monte programs are a collection of vats running in one or more processes on one or more hosts.
-Vats are objects which encapsulate an entire Monte runtime and isolate other objects from objects in other vats.
+Each vat isolates a collection of objects from objects in other vats.
 Vats are able to communicate across a variety of gulfs, from inter-process threads to separate machines on a network.
+Vats contain three elements: a stack, a queue, and a heap.
+All three contain Monte objects.
+The queue contains messages to objects in the heap; messages consist of a verb and may contain objects passed as arguments.
+Execution of code in a vat progresses by **turns**; each turn is started by delivering the next message in the queue to its recipient, which can result in activation records being placed on the stack and further messages going into the queue.
+The turn progresses until the stack is empty.
+A new turn begins with the next message on the queue.

 Monte also has one concurrent operation.
 Monte permits messages to be passed as **eventual sends**.
 An eventually-sent message will be passed to the target